-85. If, contrary to the advice that submissions are not necessary at this stage (see paragraph 74 above), the respondent sends the registrar a response to the complaint, the registrar should send it on to the bishop without comment.
-The registrar should acknowledge in writing receipt of the response, and inform the respondent that it has been forwarded to the bishop and that there will be an opportunity for the respondent to reply in full if the bishop does not dismiss the complaint.
+- 85. If, contrary to the advice that submissions are not necessary at this stage r10(1)(c)(see paragraph 74 above), the respondent sends the registrar a response to the complaint, the registrar should send it on to the bishop without comment.
+The registrar should acknowledge in writing receipt of the response, and inform the respondent that it has been forwarded to the bishop and that there will be an opportunity for the respondent to reply in full if the bishop does not dismiss the complaint. - 86.
+Whilst it is not the function of the registrar to give in the report recommendations or guidance to the bishop on the appropriate course of action to take to deal with the complaint, the registrar, as the bishop's legal advisor, may at any time advise the bishop on any matters of law or procedure relating to the complaint.